The Russian Toy sometimes referred to as a Russkiy Toy, is one of the smallest breeds of dog around.

 Before getting into the breed itself, we do need to do something else first which is to turn the spotlight onto you, their potential owner.

 Before you go ahead and purchase your new puppy, there are a number of things that we want you to think about.

-Clearly, being aware of your own ability to correctly care for a dog is essential.
+Being aware of your ability to correctly care for a dog is essential.